Can the PM use "constitutional lawyers" to delay the federal election?

-The Australian Electoral Commision (AEC) wrote in reply that "the next election must occur before 21 May 2022," adding that "we would suggest you tag or DM us to ask about things like this in future rather than posting misleading speculation."
+The Australian Electoral Commission (AEC) wrote in reply that "the next election must occur before 21 May 2022," adding that "we would suggest you tag or DM us to ask about things like this in future rather than posting misleading speculation."

 ABC Election Analyst Antony Green also backed up that statement, saying there is no constitution room to delay the election.

 "The House of Representatives WILL expire on 1 July 2022 and writs for an election MUST be issued within 10 days."

 The user who posted the original tweet has now posted private messages from the AEC, while not deleting the tweet.

 Want to help stop misinformation & inform others?
 Share the link to this story on social media & with your family & friends using the buttons below.